KomalaSwathi987/WebApplication2/README.md

 2.Open the solution in Visual Studio 2022.
 3.Build the project to resolve dependencies.
 4.Press the "Start" button in Visual Studio to run the API locally.
-5.The API should be accessible at https://localhost:<port>/api/BestStories/{n}, where {n} is the number of best stories you want to retrieve.
+5.The API should be accessible at https://localhost:<port>/api/BestStories/{n}, where {n} is the number of best stories we want to retrieve.
 **Endpoints**:
 GET /api/BestStories/{n} - Retrieves the first n "best stories" from the HackerNews API sorted by their score in descending order.
 **Assumptions**: